 When working out or participating in sports, many athletes and recreationalists choose to wear clothing made of wicking material, which pulls moisture away from the body to keep the athlete dry and comfortable.
 Some clothing made of wicking material is waterproof as well, keeping outside moisture from precipitation, etc. away from the body.
-The general idea behind wicking material is to keep the skin dry and comfortable to avoid chafing and swings in body temperature.
+The general idea behind wicking-type material is to keep the skin dry and comfortable to avoid chafing and swings in body temperature.

 Synthetic fibers such as polyester and even teflon are often used to make wicking materials that are lightweight and comfortable, though natural fibers such as wool also wick moisture effectively.
 Wool tends to be less comfortable than some of the synthetic materials, however, and though cotton can wick moisture to a certain extent, it is very slow to dry and is better used as a middle layer.